fkarg/fkarg.github.io/drafts/getting-things-done.md

 The smallest unit in a GTD system is a 'next action', it is a clearly defined and described physical action to be done to bring you closer to one of your goals.
-Projects might contain multiple such 'next actions', and have a timeframe of up to one year.
+Projects can contain multiple such 'next actions', and have a timeframe of up to one year.
 They each have their own 'next action'-list.
 If you finished an item, you cross it off.
-Items might be sorted in more than just one way, giving way to multiple more lists.
+Items can be sorted in more than just one way, giving way to multiple more lists.
 Such a list could be based on contexts (`@home` if can only be done at home or `@pc` if a computer is required) or projects (`+gtd` if it is related to the implementation of your GTD system).

 One really critical part of GTD is the processing of 'in'-boxes, both digital and physical.
 The core question to be asked for every item: Is it actionable?